Mosaic Inc.

-Solar Mosaic is a clean energy fin-tech company based in Oakland, California.
+Solar Mosaic is a sustainable energy financing company based in Oakland, California.
 Founded in 2010, Mosaic created its initial business model using crowdfunding principals to offer loans for commercial solar development projects.
 After shifting its model in 2014, Mosaic is now focused on financing residential solar projects by leveraging third party capital partners.
-Through this model, the company aims to democratize the social and environmental benefits of clean energy.
+Through this model, the company aims to democratize the social and environmental benefits of sustainable energy.

 History

 Early projects

 Billy Parish, Dan Rosen, Arthur Coulston, and Steve Richmond originally started Mosaic to facilitate crowdfunding of loans for solar development projects.
 Initially, Mosaic facilitated approximately $1.1 million from 400 private investors.
 The organization used the investment to finance 12 rooftop solar plants in California, New Jersey, and Arizona.

 In Spring 2012, Mosaic financed five solar power plants through their zero-interest investment model.
 400 people invested over $350,000 in these projects which created 73 kW of solar energy for local community organizations—saving the organizations more than $600,000 on their utility bills while producing over 2,700 job hours for local workers.

 In September 2012, Mosaic financed its first solar power plant that also offered a return on investment for investors.
 51 people raised over $40,000 to finance this 47 kW project for the Youth Employment Partnership in Oakland, California.
 With a 6.38% annual return over a 5 year loan period, a $200 investment would yield $272 by the end of the 5 years.